reedcallan/Telling-Stories-with-Data/finalproject_pt2.md

 I wanted to get voices from different stages in relationships.
 I wanted to also get perspective from someone who had no experience in online dating to see a different perspective.

 ### Interview Script ###
-1.Who do you think this is trying to reach?
+1. Who do you think this is trying to reach?
-2.Pick your least favorite visualization.
+2. Pick your least favorite visualization.
 What would you change about it?
-3.What did you learn?
+3. What did you learn?
-4.Did this story flow for you?
+4. Did this story flow for you?

 ### Overall Findings ###
 **Married, 64 years old:**